risingwavelabs/risingwave/docs/state-store-overview.md

 [b => put 1, a => put 2] epoch = 1 is an invalid write batch
 ```

 For reads, we can call the `scan` and `get` API on the Hummock client.
 Developers need to specify a read epoch for read APIs.
 Hummock only guarantees that writes on one node can be immediately read from the same node.
-Let’s take a look at the following example:
+Let's take a look at the following example:

 ```
 Node 1: write a => 1, b => 2 at epoch 1